 History of Town Hall

 The building now used as Town Hall was built in 1848.
 It had a long history as a hotel before its purchase in 1934 for use as the town hall.
-The town had been incorporated in 1919.
+The town was incorporated in 1919.
 The building has been known over the years as Frail's Hotel, J.B.Millett's Hotel, Laurie House and the Aberdeen Hotel.

 Originally, the building was neo-classical style with central doors flanked by evenly spaced windows, two symetrically placed chimneys, and a steeply pitched roofline.
 Later alterations include additions to the rear of the building, removal of the chimneys, construction of a central front tower, and replacement of the lower front two-over-two sash windows with picture windows.